netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

   The frequency parameter ("frequency") which is mandatory, identifies the type of recurrence rule.
 For example, a "daily" frequency value specifies repeating events based on an interval of a day or more.

-  Consistent with {{Section 3.3.10 of !RFC5545}}, the interval ("interval") represents at which intervals the recurrence rule repeats.
+  Consistent with {{Section 3.3.10 of !RFC5545}}, the interval ("interval") represents at which interval the recurrence rule repeats.
 For example, within a daily recurrence rule, an interval value of "8" means every eight days.
   The default value is "1", meaning every second for a secondly recurrence rule, every minute for a minutely rule, every hour for an hourly rule, every day for a